 All Year 9 students will be participating in the William Pike Challenge Award (WPCA) in their core classes.
-2 Core classes will participate in Rotation One, 1 class in the morning session and the other in the afternoon session.
-Students participating in WPCA in Rotation One will select 1 other half-day Smart Day option.
-The 2 remaining core classes will complete a digital programme during Rotation One and will participate in WPCA in Rotation Two.
+2 Core classes will participate in Rotation Two, 1 class in the morning session and the other in the afternoon session.
+Students participating in WPCA in Rotation Two will select 1 other half-day Smart Day option.